-Additional administrative requirements necessary for DOE grants to comply with the Federal Funding and Transparency Act of 2006 (FFATA) are contained in 2 CFR, Part 170.
+Additional administrative requirements necessary for DOE grants and cooperative agreements to comply with the Federal Funding and Transparency Act of 2006 (FFATA) are contained in 2 CFR 170.
 (See: http://ecfr.gpoaccess.gov).
 Prime awardees must register with the new FSRS database and report the required data on their first tier subawardees.
-Prime awardees must report the executive compensation for their own executives as part of their registration profile in the CCR.
+Prime awardees must report the executive compensation for their own executives as part of their registration profile in the System for Award Management (SAM).